thremes/geiseric/README.md

 Kuorinka WordPress Theme, Copyright 2014 Sami Keijonen.

-Distributed under the terms of the GNU GPL.
+Kuorinka is distributed under the terms of the GNU GPL.

 ## Image Credits